-- This policy applies to all employees, directors and other officers, 2.1 workers and agency workers, volunteers and interns. - 2.2 We also require in any contracts with third parties who may have access to any Personal Data, such as consultants, contractors or suppliers, that they comply with this policy.
-We will ensure they are given access to a copy. - All individuals covered in sections 2.1 and 2.2 are referred to as 'staff' in 2.3 this policy.
+- 2.1 This policy applies to all individuals whose personal data we process, including: - a) School staff (employees, contractors, and volunteers). - b) Pupils participating in activities and their parents/guardians. - c) To all employees, directors and other officers, workers and agency workers, volunteers and interns. - 2.2 We also require in any contracts with third parties who may have access to any Personal Data, such as consultants, contractors or suppliers, that they comply with this policy.
+We will ensure they are given access to a copy.

+- 2.3 All individuals covered in sections 2.1 and 2.2 are referred to as 'staff' in this policy. - 2.4 This policy also applies to clients who contact the company or who make enquiries about the sports sessions held.